Jerry-Master/polygons/README.md

 5. Compilation

 ##### 1. Class Point
 It supplies all the operations one would encounter for points, but also for vectors.
-Each operation can be interpreted as done to the point P or the vector $$\inline OP$$.
+Each operation can be interpreted as done to the point P or the vector \[OP\].